RehamAlhmaidi/TMP36-Temperature-Sensor-task1-/README.md

 # TMP36-Temperature-Sensor-task1-

 This task turns an Arduino UNO into a simple thermometer using the TMP36 temperature sensor.
-The system detects temperature changes and provides a visual indication using three LEDs:  🟡 Yellow LED → Low temperature (&lt; 20°C) 🟢 Green LED → Medium temperature (20°C – 40°C) 🔵 Blue LED → High temperature (40°C – 85°C)
+The system detects temperature changes and provides a visual indication using three LEDs:  🟡 Yellow LED → Low temperature (< 20°C)
+🟢 Green LED → Medium temperature (20°C – 40°C)
+🔵 Blue LED → High temperature (40°C – 85°C)

 # The task

 design and pregaming of digital and along sensor

 so can simulate the circuit in Tinkercad by adjusting the temperature sensor value and observing the LED behavior.